TenebrisNoctua/ClassPP/docs/tutorials/inheritance.md

 ## super

 Let's say that you want to access a function in the base class from a child class, how would you do it?
-Creating a new object from the base class would be tedious, as it would take longer to write and would decrease performance.
+Creating a new object from the base class and calling the function would be tedious, as it would take longer to write and would decrease performance.

-Luckily, in Class++ 2.0, you can call the `super` method of the object, which allows you to call the function in the base class that has the same name of the function it's been called from.
+Luckily, in Class++ 2.0, you can call the `super` method of the object, which allows you to call the function in the base class that has the same name of the function this method has been called from.

 ```lua
 local class = ClassPP.class